algb12/GraphDS/README.md

 In a project of mine, I needed a way to represent graphs in PHP.
 None of the existing solutions suited me, so I have decided to write my own graph library from scratch.
 The original implementation used in my project contains additional functions for graph traversal and refactoring of graphs, but these functions are specific to my project.

-This version of GraphDS is a toned-down version of my original implementation.
-It makes use of OOP practices to allow algorithms to be loaded only on demand, making GraphDS fast, extendable and lightweight at the same time.
+This version of GraphDS used to be a toned-down version of my original implementation, but has now grown into a separate project.
+It makes use of OOP practices to allow on-demand loading of algorithms, making GraphDS fast, extendable and lightweight at the same time.

 GraphDS requires at least PHP version 5.3.
-Unit tests are run from PHP 5.4 onwards.
+Unit tests can be run from PHP 5.4 onwards.
+Although compatibility with older PHP versions tries to be maintained, unit tests are only run officially for the last 3 major PHP versions.

 ## How to install
 Simply require the Composer package.
 In the directory of your project, run: